 Be sure to validate your metro ticket in the machine before you hop on.
 Also, note that doors do not open automatically, you must press the button or pull the lever.

 2. Brussels Card

 If you plan on visiting some of the museums, consider purchasing a Brussels Card.
 Passes are €24 for 24 hours, €34 for 48 hours, and €40 for 72 hours.
-The pass offers free access to many of the key museums, unlimited travel on public transport, discounts at restaurants and bars, as well as a city map, museum map and short museum guide book.
-You can purchase the pass online or at main tourist offices.
+The pass offers free access to many of the key museums, unlimited travel on public transport, discounts at restaurants and bars, as well as a city map, museum map, and short museum guide book.
+You can purchase the pass online or at the main tourist offices.

 3. Save on Lunch